ChuckBryan/AiRagResearch/readme.md

 2. **Jupyter:** Make sure Jupyter can access the correct Python environment
 3. **Data Access:** Verify that data files are in the correct locations
 4. **Memory:** Some operations may require sufficient RAM for large embeddings

+5. **Secrets / API Keys:** Never hardcode secrets in notebooks.
+Use environment variables (e.g., `.env`, which is already git-ignored).
+If a secret is accidentally committed, rotate the key immediately and remove it from history before pushing.

 ## Contributing